 Establishing a social circle (safely, and within the government’s guidelines) is one avenue that may be taken to help alleviate social isolation.

-If you are unable to establish a social circle, or would like to connect with friends and family outside of your circle, the provincial government is also allowing for small gatherings of up to ten people, so long as physical distancing between people who are not within the same social circle is maintained.
+If you are unable to establish a social circle, or would like to connect with friends and family outside of your circle, the provincial government is also allowing for indoor gatherings of up to 50 people, and outdoor gatherings of up to 100, so long as physical distancing between people who are not within the same social circle is maintained.

 Meeting in small groups with appropriate physical distancing and wearing a mask can be very different from connecting digitally, says Dr. Boulos.
 “As wonderful as it is to have these virtual platforms, I’m hearing a lot about ‘Zoom’ fatigue.
 We gain so much from being able to see people physically, even if we’re not able to touch or hug them.”